-To summarize the above:
+To summarize the points discussed above:

-- you will have to deploy new API versions because of apps, platforms, and subject areas evolution; different areas are evolving at a different pace, but never stop doing so; - that will lead to fragmenting the API versions usage over different platforms and apps; - you have to make decisions that greatly affect how sustainable your API is in your customers' view.
+- You will have to deploy new API versions because of the evolution of apps, platforms, and subject areas.
+Different areas evolve at different paces but never stop doing so. - This will result in the fragmentation of the API versions across different platforms and apps. - You have to make decisions that greatly affect the sustainability of your API from your customers' perspective.

-Let's briefly describe these decisions and the key factors for making them.
+Let's briefly describe these decisions and the key factors to consider while making them.

-1. How often new major API versions should be released?
+1. How often should new major API versions be released?

-That's primarily a product question.
-A new major API version is to be released when the critical mass of functionality is reached - a critical mass of features that couldn't be introduced in the previous API versions, or introducing them is too expensive.
-In stable markets, such a situation occurs once in several years, usually.
-In emerging markets, new major API versions might be shipped more frequently, only depending on your ability to support the zoo of the previous versions.
-However, we should note that deploying a new version before the previous one was stabilized (which commonly takes from several months up to a year) is always a troubling sign to developers meaning they're risking dealing with the platform glitches permanently.
+This is primarily a product question.
+A new major API version should be released when a critical mass of functionality is reached, meaning a critical mass of features that couldn't be introduced in the previous API versions or would be too expensive to introduce.
+In stable markets, this situation typically occurs once every several years.
+In emerging markets, new major API versions might be shipped more frequently, depending only on your ability to support the zoo of the previous versions.
+However, it is important to note that deploying a new version before stabilizing the previous one, which commonly takes several months up to a year, is always a troubling sign to developers, as it means they risk dealing with API glitches permanently.

-2. How many major versions should be supported at a time?
+2. How many major versions should be supported simultaneously?

 Theoretically, all of them.
-Practically, you should look at the size of the auditory which continues using older versions, and develop some guidance on when the support ends.
+Practically, you should look at the size of the audience that continues to use older versions and develop guidelines on when the support for those versions will end.

-3. How many minor versions (within one major version) should be supported at a time?
+3. How many minor versions (within one major version) should be supported simultaneously?

-As for minor versions, there are two options:
+Regarding minor versions, there are two options:

-if you provide server-side APIs and compiled SDKs only, you may basically not expose minor versions at all (see below); however, at some maturity stage providing at least two latest versions becomes a must. • if you provide code-on-demand SDKs, it is considered a good form to provide an access to previous minor versions of SDK for a period of time sufficient enough for developers to test their applications and fix issues if necessary.
-Since minor changes do not require rewriting large portions of code, it's fine to align the lifecycle of a minor version with the app release cycle duration in your industry, which is usually several months in the worst cases.
+- If you provide server-side APIs and compiled SDKs only, you may basically choose not to expose minor versions at all (see below).
+However, at some maturity stage, providing access to at least the two latest versions becomes necessary. - If you provide code-on-demand SDKs, it is considered good practice to provide access to previous minor versions of the SDK for a period of time sufficient for developers to test their applications and address issues if necessary.
+Since minor changes do not require rewriting large portions of code, it is acceptable to align the lifecycle of a minor version with the app release cycle duration in your industry, which in the worst cases may comprise several months.